 Table 10 displays the mix of housing unit types.
 Over 74 percent of Adams County's housing stock is single family, detached housing, which is common in rural areas.
 This contrasts with the state (66.5 percent) and nation (61.4 percent), which have a greater variety of housing unit types.
 Also noteworthy is Adams County's high rate of mobile homes (19.0 percent) compared to the state (3.1 percent) and nation (5.8 percent).
 Mobile homes provide some of the most affordable owner-occupied housing, but the disadvantage is that they tend to depreciate over time, making it more difficult to build equity.
-They also are built to lower structural standards than other types of housing options for those on limited incomes, new multifamily housing that is consistent with Adams County's rural character can help address future housing needs.
+They also are built to lower structural standards than other types of housing.
+To accommodate senior residents and attract younger workers to Adams County while expanding housing options for those on limited incomes, new multifamily housing that is consistent with Adams County's rural character can help address future housing needs.